2.4 Youth volunteering at national level

 On this page

 Programme Youth Rules (Mladi su zakon) is a national youth volunteering programme established in 2010 by the Ministry of Youth and Sports.
 It aims to encourage young people to join, actively participate and conduct small initiatives that can change and improve their quality of life in the local context.
-Through these activities young people can organize spaces for leisure time in local communities, conduct environmental campaigns and activities, actions aimed at fostering humanity and solidarity, tolerance, security, intergenerational cooperation and entrepreneurship of young people.
+Through these activities, young people can organize spaces for leisure time in local communities, conduct environmental campaigns and activities, actions aimed at fostering humanity and solidarity, tolerance, security, intergenerational cooperation and entrepreneurship of young people.
 The programme covers youth volunteer projects, large volunteer actions, national and international volunteer workcamps in Serbia.

 Each year, more than 40 organizations and 1.500 young people across the country are involved in the programme in more than 60 local municipalities.
 It is coordinated by Young Researchers of Serbia - Volunteer Service of Serbia and selected Resource Centres (see Glossary) across the country.

-Since 2010, more than 1500 youth ad-hoc volunteer projects have been financed and implemented by associations of young people and informal youth groups, which have arranged premises for young people in local communities, environmental actions undertaken, actions aimed at fostering humanity and solidarity, understanding and tolerance, security, intergenerational cooperation and entrepreneurship of young people.
-Youth volunteering projects actively involved young people in social flows, enabling them to contribute to the community and the environment.
-These projects showed that young people recognise issues in their communities, that they want to be involved and help in resolving them.
+Since the beginning of the programme, more than 1800 youth volunteer projects have been financed and implemented by youth associations and informal youth groups.
+These have contributed to arranging premises for the youth in local communities, undertaking environmental actions, fostering humanitarianism and solidarity, understanding, tolerance, security, intergenerational cooperation and entrepreneurship of young people.
+These projects have shown that young people recognise issues in their communities, that they want to be involved and help in resolving them.

 Official statistics on the level of annual participation of young people in volunteering in the Republic of Serbia is not available.
 The Ministry of Youth and Sport conducts annual Survey on Position and Needs of Youth in the Republic of Serbia (Položaj i potrebe mladih u Republici Srbiji) covering some questions regarding youth volunteering (see Chapter 1/1.6 Evidence-based youth policy/National Statistics and available data sources).